ISEN-Cyber/Livefox/WebApp/README.md

 To build a Cluster, you can use [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or [MiniKube](https://kubernetes.io/fr/docs/setup/learning-environment/minikube/)

-Then you can use the deployment.yaml file in root directory:
+Then you can use the deployment file in version directory:

-    kubectl apply -f deployment.yaml
+    kubectl apply -f mysql_deployment.yaml && kubectl apply -f clientui_upload_player_video.yaml

 That's it, Enjoy !